 20. Can provide a home for plant-friendly insects.

 So regardless of where you live and whether your plants are in pots or beds, mulch is a key ingredient for a successful organic garden.
+Keen to save money, time and effort?
+Learn How to Mulch Your Garden for Free.

 CLICK BELOW for mulch and soil building resources